-If a liquid such as index matching fluid drops into the detector aperture, the liquid could coat the second PEM or beam splitter mirror.
-If this occurs, gently clean the beam splitter mirror with cotton swabs moistened with isopropyl alcohol.
-Do not attempt to clean the PEM.
-The orientation of the PEM has been precisely set at the factory before shipment and cleaning it could change the orientation.
-Do not use solvents such as acetone, MEK, etc on the beam splitter mirror.
+If a substance such as Index Matching fluid (coupling oil) drops into the detector aperture, the oil could coat the second PEM and cause a loss of signal at the detectors.
+If this occurs, clean the PEM with cotton swabs moistened with solvent.
 Wipe the surface gently while rotating the swab slowly.
 This action ensures that the contaminants are lifted away from the surface of the optic.
-See Figure 5.4 below.
+See figure 5.2.